gabe565/cli-of-life/docs/cli-of-life.md

       --completion string    Output command-line completion code for the specified shell (one of: bash, zsh, fish, powershell)
   -f, --file string          Loads a pattern file on startup
-      --file-format string   File format (one of: auto, rle, plaintext) (default "auto") -h, --help                 help for cli-of-life
+      --file-format string   File format (one of: auto, rle, plaintext) (default "auto") --height uint          Board height.
+Will be ignored if a larger pattern is loaded. (default 400) -h, --help                 help for cli-of-life
       --play                 Play on startup
       --rule-string string   Rule string to use.
-This will be ignored if a pattern file is loaded. (default "B3/S23")
+This will be ignored if a pattern file is loaded. (default "B3/S23") --width uint           Board width.
+Will be ignored if a larger pattern is loaded. (default 400)
 ```